Administrators

 How do I become an administrator of DayBack?

-Of course, you'll need someone who is already an admin, likely someone with a "System Administrator" Salesforce profile, to enter these email addresses for you.
-If you can't raise anyone in your org who has access to DayBack and a "System Administrator" Salesforce profile, please get in touch.
+To add these usernames, you’ll need someone who is already a DayBack admin, typically with a "System Administrator" Salesforce profile, to enter the usernames for you.
+If you cannot find anyone in your organization with the necessary access, please contact support for assistance.

 FileMaker Specific

-Administering users in FileMaker sources is done using the "Groups" section as described at the top of this page.
-Note that DayBack respects your FileMaker access privileges so that if a user's not allowed to see or edit a record in FileMaker, they won't be able to see or edit that record in DayBack either.
+To administer users in FileMaker sources, use the "Groups" section as described at the top of this page.
+DayBack respects your FileMaker access privileges, meaning that if a user is not allowed to see or edit a record in FileMaker, they will also be unable to see or edit that record in DayBack.